Nominate a beneficiary

 A reversionary beneficiary nomination can only be made at the commencement of a TelstraSuper RetireAccess account.
 You may only nominate a single reversionary beneficiary who must be an eligible dependant at the date of your death.

 If you nominate an eligible reversionary beneficiary, TelstraSuper is required by law to pay them the remaining balance of your TelstraSuper RetireAccess account as an income stream, in the event of your death.
 That is, your pension payments will continue to be paid to your nominated beneficiary.
+If you have death insurance attached to your retirement income account, your existing binding or non-binding nomination will be maintained for the death insured benefit only.

 Before making the decision to nominate, update or remove a reversionary beneficiary, you may want to consider seeking financial advice, as there may be Centrelink or Department of Veterans Affairs implications.